 Signs Your Partner Might Be Cheating

-The first, simplest sign that may appear in your marriage is "needing space."
+The first and most blatant sign that may appear in your marriage is "needing space."
 When a man or woman is involved with someone other than their spouse, they need space and time away from the spouse to carry on the affair and to untangle from their current relationship.
-One of the most blatant signs of a cheating spouse is one who needs his/her “space.”
-There's nothing wrong with devoting independent time to a hobby, having a few nights out with friends, or needing to spend some extra time at the office working on a tough project, so it's important to know the other telltale signs to look out for to gauge if your spouse is actually cheating or not.
+It's important to know the other telltale signs to look out for to gauge if your spouse is actually cheating or not.
+Observe if your spouse:

-- Your spouse begins to work late hours routinely, uncharacteristic of his or her job
+- Begins to work late hours routinely, uncharacteristic of his job

-- Your spouse abnormally plans many activities that do not include you
+- Abnormally plans many activities that do not include you

-The first step to take if any of the above signs appear in your marriage is to address them directly with your spouse.
-Do not let them convince you that it's nothing to be worried about in order to dismiss the conversation—if a resolution is not struck then and there, try to bring it up infrequently to gauge how they feel.
+The first step to take if any of the above signs appear in your marriage is to address them directly.
+Do not let your spouse convince you that it's nothing to be worried about in order to dismiss the conversation—if a resolution is not struck then and there, try to bring it up infrequently to gauge how they feel.

 At this point, a spouse is left with two options: hope that the affair ends and compartmentalize relationships with the cheating spouse and family or separate and/or file for divorce.
 If your spouse is having an affair, the best thing you can do is see a divorce attorney and take steps to protect yourself legally and financially.
 This is not to say that divorce is the better option, but having a good understanding of where you stand legally is in your best interest.